Inputs and Outputs#

 Configure inputs/outputs for your custom component#

-from kompass.topic import Topic, create_topics_config
+from kompass.ros import Topic, AllowedTopic

 from kompass.components.component import Component